Muffler removals are thrown around on the internet as a viable performance-enhancing modification. But are they really?

 While a muffler delete might not be break-the-bank costly, it’s unlawful.
 As such, you won’t be doing it on any road car.

 Everyone wants their car to sound impressive.
-In the end, this is real life, not Fast and Furious.
-Instead of propelling down a ten-second quarter mile, a muffler delete will land you nothing more than an expensive installation bill and an awkward chat with the next cop you see.
+In the end, this is actual life, not Fast and Furious.
+Instead of propelling down a ten-second quarter mile, a muffler delete will land you nothing more than a costly installation bill and an awkward chat with the next cop you see.